"Security vs. Interoperability" Arguments: An Analytical Framework: Acknowledgments

 \section{Acknowledgments}

 The authors would like to extend special thanks to Mallory Knodel for helpful discussion and many insights.
-We are also grateful for the generous help of Alexander Heinrich, who provided indispensable knowledge on technical matters.
-Thanks also to Andrés Fábrega and Mathy Vanhoef. \else
+We are also grateful for the generous help of Alexander Heinrich, who provided detailed consultation on certain technical issues.
+Thanks also to Kyle Hogan, Michael A. Specter, Daryl Lim, Bryan Choi, Stephanie Chen, Naveen Rajan, Sangyun Lee, Andrés Fábrega, and Mathy Vanhoef. \fi